WG21-SG14/SG14/Docs/fixed_point.md

 ```
 cout << safe_multiply(ufixed4_4_t(10), ufixed4_4_t(2));  // output: 20
 ```
-This function, and it's partner, `safe_add`, ensure that the result is returned in a type of the same size which is suitable for holding the result.
+This function, and its partner, `safe_add`, ensure that the result is returned in a type of the same size which is suitable for holding the result.
 In the above case, `safe_multiply` returns a `ufixed8_0_t`.

-With liberal use of the `auto` keyword, much work can be performed this way without the worry of losing siginificant digits:
+With liberal use of the `auto` keyword, much work can be performed this way without the worry of losing significant digits:
 ```
 template <typename REPR_TYPE, int EXPONENT>
 auto constexpr dot_product(